cewi/excel/README.md

 ```
 Router::extensions('xlsx');
 ```
-or you can add within a scope:
+you can configure this also within a scope:

 ```
 $routes->setExtensions(['xlsx']);